Learn more about how the Cal Poly Humboldt Library can help

 Email: makerspace@humboldt.edu

-If you are pretty sure you’re ready to print, go ahead and fill out the request form and we’ll get started on your print and/or get in touch with you about any possible issues (for example, we may need to add support structures so the print will come out okay, or we may need to resize your model).
+If you are pretty sure you’re ready to print, go ahead and fill out the request form (at the top of this page) and we’ll get started on your print and/or get in touch with you about any possible issues (for example, we may need to add support structures so the print will come out okay, or we may need to resize your model).

 Nothing.
 Currently, we have funding that allows us to pay for your printing costs.
 Our policy is to accommodate as many people as possible with free prints, so take advantage!